turtlesec-no/turtlesec-no.github.io/working.md

 ### Notice

 As is the norm in Norway there are two different lengths of notice when one resigns, during your trial period this is customarily shorter.
+The short notice period during the trial period is mainly to allow the employee to change their mind.
+There are still strong protections against firings even in the trial period.

-* During trial period: 1 month
+* Notice during trial period: 2 weeks
-* After trial period: 3 months starting from the first of the following month
+* Notice after trial period: 3 months starting from the first day of the following calendar month

 Notes